 '''

-(funs (m) a)
+(funs (m) f)

-(newsul ricsul) (Then type a$ , :a$ .)
+(newsul ricsul) (Then type f$ , :f$ .)

 (usesul ricsul ricc riemc)

 (wmake rie)

 (wmake ein)

 '''

-These commands define the metric in terms of an explicitly given function a = 1 - 2m/r, but do the computation in terms of a and its symbolic derivatives, only substituting for a in the final expressions (This allows division by a to replace the much harder division by 1 - 2m/r.)
+These commands define the metric in terms of an explicitly given function f = 1 - 2m/r, but do the computation in terms of f and its symbolic derivatives, only substituting for f in the final expressions (This allows division by f to replace the much harder division by 1 - 2m/r.)
 The Schwarzschild metric can also be loaded with the command b) CLASSI